A sharpened Strichartz inequality for the wave equation: Introduction

-where we take $\StrichartzConstant=\StrichartzConstant(d)$ so that $\psi$ is zero at the supposed extremizers \eqref{eq:seeding_maximizer}.
-Now for \eqref{eq:seeding_maximizer} to be extremizing for the Strichartz inequality, it must be critical for $\psi$ in the sense that the first derivative of $\psi$ must also vanish there.
+so that $\psi$ is zero at the supposed extremizers~\eqref{eq:seeding_maximizer}.
+Now for~\eqref{eq:seeding_maximizer} to be extremizing for the Strichartz inequality~\eqref{eq:StrichartzIneq}, it must be critical for $\psi$ in the sense that the first derivative of $\psi$ must also vanish there.
 We will prove the following result disproving Foschi's conjecture in even dimensions.